microsoft/winget-pkgs/README.md

 [![Publish Pipeline Badge](https://img.shields.io/endpoint?url=https://winget-pme.azurefd.net/api/GetServiceComponentStatusBadge?component=PublishPipeline 'Publish Pipeline Badge')](https://dev.azure.com/ms/winget-pkgs/_build?definitionId=338)
 [![GitHub Status](https://img.shields.io/endpoint?url=https://api.bittu.eu.org/github-status-badge-endpoint)](https://www.githubstatus.com)

 This repository contains the manifest files for the **Windows Package Manager** default source.
+To browse the available packages, you can for example use the third-party service [winstall](http://winstall.app).

+The **Windows Package Manager** is an [open source client](https://github.com/microsoft/winget-cli) designed for command-line usage.
+If you are interested in exploring third-party repositories offering private winget package hosting, see [third-party repositories](THIRD_PARTY.md).

+# Submitting a Package

 You are highly encouraged to submit manifests for your favorite application.

 > [!IMPORTANT]
 > At this time installers must be MSIX, MSI, APPX, or .exe application installers.
 Script-based installers and fonts are not currently supported.

-The **Windows Package Manager** is an [open source client](https://github.com/microsoft/winget-cli) designed for command-line usage.
-If you are interested in exploring third-party repositories offering private winget package hosting, see [third-party repositories](THIRD_PARTY.md).

-# Submitting a Package

 To submit a package to this repository, you should follow these steps: